AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-boards-modules.md

 #### Read a board

-This action module returns information about a single board.
+This action module returns information about a single board, such as the board's cards, columns, tags, and members.

 <table style="table-layout:auto">
  <col>